 Art Institute of Chicago

-The only building allowed in Grant Park was Chicago’s Art Institute – a museum and school, which in 1893 built its permanent home at the grounds of Grant Park near Michigan Avenue.
+The only building allowed in Grant Park was Chicago’s Art Institute – a museum and school, which in 1893 built its permanent home on the grounds of Grant Park near Michigan Avenue.

 The Beaux-Arts Building is home to one of the city’s most popular museums and houses an extensive collection of works of art from around the world.
 A modern expansion of the museum opened in 2009.